Conformal anomaly and gravitational pair production: Examples

-In the pure magnetic field, both in scalar QED and spinor QED, the right-hand of Eq.~\eq{eq_main} is a negative quantity and, therefore, no instability associated with the particle production can occur.
-Of course, this natural conclusion is supported by the fact that their beta functions, Eqs.~\eq{eq_beta_sQED} and \eq{eq_beta_QED}, are positively defined.
+In the pure magnetic field, both in scalar QED and spinor QED, the right-hand side of Eq.~\eqref{eq_main} is a negative quantity and, therefore, no instability associated with the particle production can occur.
+Of course, this natural conclusion is supported by the fact that their beta functions, Eqs.~\eqref{eq_beta_sQED} and \eqref{eq_beta_QED}, are positively defined.
 But what happens if the beta function is negative?

-Consider, for example, Yang-Mills (YM) theory which determines non-perturbative properties of Quantum Chromodynamics (QCD).
+Consider, for example, Yang-Mills (YM) theory, which determines non-perturbative properties of Quantum Chromodynamics (QCD).
 The beta function of $N_c$-color YM theory, $\beta_{\mathrm{YM}}(g) = - 11 N_c g^3/(48 \pi^2)$, is a negative function of the strong coupling constant $g$.
-Adopting Eq.~\eq{eq_Gamma_generic} to non-Abelian fields possessing the field-strengths $F_{\mu\nu}^a$, one gets the following {\it {formal perturbative expression}} for the gluon production rate:
+Adopting Eq.~\eqref{eq_Gamma_generic} to non-Abelian fields possessing the field strengths $F_{\mu\nu}^a$, one gets the following {\it {formal perturbative expression}} for the gluon production rate: